Valve/valve.github.io/source/_posts/2013-07-14-anonymous-browser-fingerprinting.markdown

 #### What about mobile browsers?

-It's simple: browser fingerprinting is awful with mobile browsers, unless you want to distinguish Android users from iPhone ones.
+It's simple: browser fingerprinting is not good with mobile browsers, unless you want to distinguish Android users from iPhone ones.

-### Statistics

-### Conclusion
+### Results

+After having had the fingerprinting on production for 4 months, I have some data to analyze.
+First of all, let me say that I'm not at liberty to tell the exact number of visitors to the web site, but I can say it is several millions a month, so we have some data to play with.
+All numbers below represent our usage and do not represent what you might have.

+**89%** of fingerprints are unique

+**20%** of our users have more than one fingerprint, i.e. several browsers or devices.

+Very few users have a staggering amount of fingerprints, for example 20-25.
+I don't know if they have a lot of devices, use different browsers or something else.

+After viewing the results we removed the fingerprinting because of poor identification, especially with mobile devices.
+If your traffic mostly comes from desktops and you're OK with 10-12% of false identifications you might want to try it.

 ### Show me the code

-#### [code on github](https://github.com/Valve/fingerprintjs) - the version I had in production (with test coverage).
+#### [code on github](https://github.com/Valve/fingerprintjs) - the version I had in production

 #### [test your browser](http://valve.github.io/fingerprintjs/)